~ Blues Diva ~

 They had finished supper—cabbage soup with caraway seeds, and a thick bean cholent.
 On the chipped, white metal table where they ate, the cigar box Bayla had long ago plucked from a street-side garbage pail was already in place.
 Filled with makeup paid for by pinching pennies, she withdrew from it a small, hand-held mirror, twirled an edge of tissue, and dabbed green powder on her lids to enhance her blue eyes.
 With her index finger she spread Princess Pat rouge on her high cheekbones, and at the almost straight lines of her lips, she reworked Tangee’s Theatrical Strawberry lipstick, securing a delicate pout.

-“I know what you do when you go,” her mother said.
+“I know what you do,” her mother said.

 “I sing, Mama, in a club frequented by gentlemen.
 It pays the rent.
 How many times do I tell you?
 I have a voice.”

 “A voice!
 You parade yourself.
 In the streets.
 It’s a shandeh.”

-Without warning, at a speed Bayla never would have imagined, the woman swept her arms across the table, scattering bottles, creams and compacts of applied beauty across the cracked linoleum floor.
+Without warning, at a speed Bayla never would have imagined, the woman swept her arms across the table scattering her daughter’s bottles, creams and compacts on to the cracked linoleum floor.

 “Where you go these nights, someone could kill you, and I would be left here to rot.
 And you talk of ambition!
 Te, a gyerekeid, az unokaid, es minden leszarmazottad legyetek karhozottak az orokkevalosagig.
 You and your children and your children’s children will be doomed.
 Dest liggin in bluter.
 You’ll lay in the mud.
 And I have said it!”

-Bayla rose from the kitchen table, her body trembling as she gripped the edge of the kitchen table, an effort to control herself from her mother’s face for an answer to her outburst.
-Wisps of grey hair dangled loosely from the bun her arthritic fingers still managed to arrange at the back of her head.
+Bayla rose from her chair, her body trembling as she gripped the edge of the kitchen table, an effort to control herself from her mother’s outburst.
+Wisps of gray hair dangled loosely from the bun her arthritic fingers still managed to arrange at the back of her head.
 Her blue-flowered housecoat, faded and stained, was one of two Bayla dressed her in each morning.
-Her pleasant memories—the blue Danube, the Statue of Liberty, the Travelers’ Aid lady who helped her through Ellis Island—had become threadbare.
+Her pleasant memories─the blue Danube, the Statue of Liberty, the Travelers’ Aid lady who helped her through Ellis Island─had become threadbare.